NeluniM/Simple-Billing-System/README.md

 # 🧾 Simple Billing System in C

-The **Simple Billing System** is a basic program written in C that helps users capture customer details, log purchased items with their prices, and generate an organized, itemized bill directly in the terminal.
+The **Simple Billing System** is a fundamental program written in C that enables users to capture customer details, log purchased items with their prices, and generate an organized, itemized bill directly in the terminal.

 ---

 ## ✨ Features

 ### 📝 User Input:
-- Collect customer **name** and **address** 🏠.
+- Collect customer **name** 🧑‍💼 and **address** 🏠.
-- Record multiple items with their **names** 🏷️ and **prices** 💰.
+- Record multiple items along with their **names** 🏷️ and **prices** 💵.

 ### 📊 Bill Generation:
-- Display a clear, structured bill with:
+- Display a detailed, structured bill including:
   - 🆔 **Item ID**
   - 🏷️ **Item Name**
   - 💲 **Item Price**
-- Automatically calculate and print the **total amount** 💵.
+- Automatically calculate and display the **total amount** 💰.

-### 📋 Neat and Readable Output:
+### 📋 Clean and Readable Output:
-- Generate a formatted bill in the terminal for easy review.
+- Generate a well-formatted bill in the terminal for quick review and simplicity.

 ---

 ## 🛠️ Tools & Technologies

-- **Language**: C Programming 🖥️
+- **Language**: C Programming 💻
-- **Compiler**: GCC or any standard C compiler 🛠️.
+- **Compiler**: GCC or any standard C compiler ⚙️.

 ---

 ## 📂 Project Structure

-This project consists of a single source file:
+The project is compact and includes a single source file:
 ```
 /Billing System
-└── billing_system.c  # Contains the complete program logic
+└── billing_system.c  # Contains all program logic
 ```

 ---